juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

   }
 ```

-Well, in that case what we are doing is coercing myString to a boolean since the if statement what it's expecting is an operation that evaluates on true or false like it's doing (string === "")
+Well, in that case, what we are doing is coercing myString to a boolean since the if statement what it's expecting is an operation that evaluates on true or false like it's doing (string === "")

-There are other ways to make an implicit coercion with number or strings and one of them could be the double exclamation mark in front of our value
+There are other ways to make implicit coercion with number or strings and one of them could be the double exclamation mark in front of our value

 ```javascript
   const myString = ""